topquark22/electronics/LM317/README.md

 `./LM317_calculator.py` *target_voltage*

 The output will be the base values of the fixed resistors R1, R2 that should be used, along with the actual output voltage that will be produced.

-R1 should be in the order of magnitude in the range of 1K or less, so apply an appropriate multiplier to the output values.
+Apply an appropriate multiplier to keep R1 in the range 120 <= R1 <= 1000/